 NatWest have received a disappointing reception from online reviewers and they’ve been given a rating of ‘bad’ on TrustPilot which covers the whole bank, rather than just their Reward Current Account.
 Customers have been left dissatisfied with long wait times, frustrating application processes and disappointing customer service, especially given that there are so many ways to contact them.

 Overall verdict: For all the bad reviews there are some customers who have had a really positive experience with NatWest.
 Their Reward Current Account is basic, but you are only paying a small monthly fee – worth it if you are in charge of household bills and want to make the most of earning some cashback from them.

-- 3% Rewards on selected household bills paid by Direct Debit
+- Earn 2% in Rewards on 7 types of household bills paid by Direct Debit

 - Withdraw cash without your card using the mobile app

 - Switch in just 7 days

 - One of the UK’s largest branch networks

 - You need to be a UK resident

 About NatWest | Reward Account